Nadira (Indian actress): Personal life

 In her later years, Nadira lived alone in Mumbai, India, as many of her relatives had moved to Israel.
 In the last three years before her death, she had been residing in her condominium with only a housekeeper.
 On 24 January 2006, she suffered a cardiac arrest and was admitted to a hospital in a semi-comatose state.
 She had multiple existing health problems, including tubercular meningitis, alcoholic liver disorder, and paralysis.

-She died on 9 February 2006, at the age of 73, at the Bhatia Hospital in Tardeo, Mumbai, following a prolonged illness.
-She was survived by her two brothers.
+She died on 9 February 2006, aged 73, at the Bhatia Hospital in Tardeo, Mumbai, following a prolonged illness.